top of page

 What does this fee cover?

-*Roundtrip airfare from the “gateway” airport to Amsterdam, returning from Paris
+*Roundtrip airfare from the U.S. to Amsterdam, and returning from Paris

 *Airport/hotel transfers coinciding with our itinerary